Methane Testing Report and Soil Gas Survey

 Subsurface Occurrences of Petroleum

 Subsurface petroleum deposits occur in the form of oil and gas pools and fields.
 While a pool is a large body of natural gas or oil under one pressure system, a field is several pools within one larger geologic formation.
-And a province is a large area comprising oil and gas pools and fields, which all relate to one geologic environment.
+A province is a large area comprising oil and gas pools and fields, which all relate to one geologic environment.
 Any of these subsurface petroleum occurrences produce an abundance of petrogenic methane gas migration hazards.
 Thus, development projects within fields and provinces generally require a methane test and mitigation plan.

 Tar, Peat, & Coal in Methane Zones